reynoldscem/terminal-pomodoro/readme.md

 again to unpause.
 Will redraw if terminal changes size (so feel free to make the font larger / smaller on the fly).

-Makes pretty strong assumptions about OS.
+Makes pretty strong assumptions about Linux as the OS.
 Might work on other POSIX / UNIX OS's.
 Windows is a hard no.

 Example: